thangadurai-selvaraj1/Ktor-AnimeServer/README.md

 # Ktor - AnimeServer
-   In this project i just write some of the codes that will test actual functionality of Todo App behaviour.
+   In this project i just write some code for Ktor framework

 ## What are the Topics Covered
     Api Development